 |Stakeholder Communication, Participation, and Consultation|

 |During Project Design|

 |During Project Implementation|

-Individual consultants will be recruited for preparation of the project including 12 international, providing a total of 28.5 person-month (p-m) inputs, and 4 national providing 10 p-m inputs.
-A firm will be recruited for the geographic information system (GIS) pilot (43 p-m of international experts and 36 p-m of national experts) using quality- and cost-based selection.
-With a quality-cost ratio of 90:10, shortlisted firms will be required to submit full technical proposals.
-All consultants will be recruited in accordance with the ADB Guidelines on the Use of Consultants (2013, as amended from time to time).
-All equipment will be procured in accordance with the ADB Procurement Guidelines (2015, as amended from time to time).
+Individual consultants have been recruited to prepare of the project including 12 international, providing a total of 28.5 person-month (p-m) inputs, and 4 national providing 10 pm inputs.
+The selection of a firm for the geographic information system (GIS) pilot (43 p-m of international experts and 36 p-m of national experts) using quality- and cost-based selection in ongoing.

 |Responsible ADB Officer||Llorens, Cesar|

 |Responsible ADB Division||Urban Development and Water Division, CWRD|

 Ministry of Energy and Natural Resources of the Republic of Armenia

 |Approval||Signing Date||Effectivity Date||Closing|